twolfson/twolfson.com/articles/retina-sprites-are-here.md

 /* ... */
 ```

-// TODO: More documentation and details can be found in the [grunt-spritesmith][] documentation
+More documentation and details can be found in the [grunt-spritesmith][] documentation.

 # gulp